The Texas Regional Office in Dallas serves Alabama, Arkansas, Louisiana, Mississippi, New Mexico, Oklahoma, Tennessee and Texas.

 USPTO Texas Regional Office

-A trademark attorney from the USPTO Texas Regional Office will present materials on navigating the USPTO Trademark Electronic Search System (TESS) and the Identification of Goods and Services Manual and will be available both onsite and online via WebEx.
+A trademark attorney from the USPTO Main Office will present materials on navigating the USPTO Trademark Electronic Search System (TESS) and the Identification of Goods and Services Manual.
+This event is held as a part of Techweek Dallas.

 USPTO Texas Regional Office